A particle on a ring or: how I learned to stop worrying and love $\theta$-vacua: A ring without potential: quantum rotor

 Third, we comment on the order of limit $\beta \to \infty$ and the temporal integration.
 Ref.~\cite{Ai:2025quf} claimed that $\chi = 1/(4\pi^2 I)$ can be obtained even within a fixed topological sector; however, this derivation relies on interchanging the $\beta\to\infty$ limit with the temporal integration as

 which is not justified as the integrand contains a $\beta$-dependent constant whose integral exactly cancels the $\delta$-function contribution.
 As shown explicitly in eq.~\eqref{eq:chi_5} in the method A, the fluctuation contribution to $\chi$ vanishes identically for any finite $\beta$, leaving only the winding-sector term $\langle n^2\rangle/\beta$, which goes to zero as $\beta\to\infty$ for any fixed winding number.

-A nonzero susceptibility arises only when the sum over all winding sectors is performed \emph{before} the infinite-time limit.
-In that case, $\langle n^2\rangle \sim \beta$ at large $\beta$, yielding $\chi = 1/(4\pi^2 I)$.
-Thus, the nonvanishing topological susceptibility is a global property of the theory, stemming from the unrestricted sum over topological sectors, and cannot be attributed to a contact term within an individual sector.
+The rotor provides an instructive example in which the local and global representations of the susceptibility agree in the physical vacuum, but for different-looking reasons.
+In the global formulation, the nonzero result arises from the unrestricted sum over winding sectors, which reproduces the exact $\theta$-dependence of the ground-state energy.
+In the local formulation, the same value arises as a contact term fixed by the canonical commutation relations, as in Method~B. These are not competing definitions of different observables; rather, they are two representations of the same susceptibility in the correctly defined vacuum.
+The apparent tension arises only if one takes the infinite-time limit before summing over all topological sectors.
+In that case the global expression vanishes, but this vanishing susceptibility no longer reproduces the exact $\theta$-dependence of the energy spectrum and therefore does not correspond to the physical susceptibility.

 Finally, we emphasize that nonzero $\chi$ directly means that $\theta$ is a physical parameter because it affects $E_0(\theta)$, which is a physical observable.
 As illustrated in the appendix \ref{sec:charged particle}, nonzero $\theta$ on a ring can be understood as the Aharonov-Bohm effect due to a magnetic flux inside the ring.
 Also, for small $\theta$, we can show that $\langle 0|p|0 \rangle \simeq \theta \chi$, which is analogous to $\langle (g_s^2/32\pi^2) G_{\mu\nu} \tilde G^{\mu\nu} \rangle \simeq \theta \chi_t$ in QCD \cite{Shifman:1979if}.